brato2120196026/IntelligentMobile/README.md

 ## FINAL COURSE PROJECT

-COURSE: Intelligent Mobile Application
+- COURSE: Intelligent Mobile Application
-PROJECT TITLE: To Design and Develop a simple CRDU Patient Information App
+- PROJECT TITLE: To Design and Develop a simple CRDU Patient Information App

 ## Features
+There are features available in this patient information app, here I will list advantages of patient information app.
+Launch page or homepage with a get started button
+- Add basic patient information.
+- Delete patient information.
+- Modify or update patient information.
+- Retrieve or view patient information.
+- A clickable URL to the app GitHub.

 ## Development Environment
 - Andriod Studio 4.1.2